 The WAG appraisal staff members are not assigned any one geographical area of the county.
-The category of property, the nature of the business, and whether or not the district has the staff resources available can each be a determining factor in identifying which properties are appraised by the contract firms and which properties are appraised by the district's appraisal staff.
+The category of property, the nature of the business, and whether or not the district has the staff resources available can each be a determining factor in identifying which properties are appraised by WAG and which properties are appraised by the district's appraisal staff.
 WAG appraisers are trained by accompanying appraisers who have performed field visit and appraisal functions for a number of years.
-In addition, each WAG appraiser is registered with the Texas Board of Tax Professional Examiners and is either a RPA or is working towards the RPA designation.
-Each WAG appraiser is responsible for the completeness and correctness of their valuation work, but a new appraiser is encouraged to seek the advice of and review by experienced appraisal staff .
+In additions each WAG appraiser is registered with the Texas Department of Licensing and Regulation and is either a RPA or is working towards the RPA designation.
+Each WAG appraiser is responsible for the completeness and correctness of their valuation work, but a new appraiser is encouraged to seek the advice of and review by experienced appraisal staff.